 If you haven’t heard of Harvest Hosts before, they’re the ultimate way to experience vanlife, build community on the road, and my favourite option for van camping.
 The premise is simple: beverage companies (beer, wine, cider), farms, tourism organizations, and other willing businesses allow vanlifers to stay free for a night or two, with the understanding that they will purchase something from the host.
 So far, I’ve stayed at a cidery, a Christmas tree farm, and a meadery!
 I didn’t even know what mead was before my visit and now I can’t wait to go back.
 Not only was my vantry stocked after each stay, but I learned all sorts of new tidbits, getting the opportunity to tour behind-the-scenes and meet the owners of each establishment.
 You can see why I love Harvest Hosts so much.
 The only (current) downside is that there aren’t more hosts in Canada.
 I do think that it’s because Harvest Hosts is not as well-known here and I look forward to more places catching on and joining the platform as word spreads.

 I first heard about Harvest Hosts through YouTubers Kara and Nate when they travelled throughout the US in their van during the pandemic.
 After seeing all the cool locations they stayed at, I knew that once I found my van home I’d be signing up for a membership too.
 Harvest Hosts is still relatively new in Canada, but I’m hoping that more businesses will join the platform so that there will be many more local places to explore.
-If Harvest Hosts sounds like something you or someone you know would be interested in too, here’s 15% off an annual membership when you click here and use code HHFRIENDS15.
-On the other hand, head here if you have a business and are interested in becoming a host or send me an email if you’ve got any questions about hosting!
+If Harvest Hosts sounds like something you or someone you know would be interested in too, here’s a whopping 30% off an annual membership when you use code HOLIDAYHH.
+On the other hand, head here if you have a business and are interested in becoming a host or send me an email if you have any questions about hosting!

 About Elliott Tree Farm